tucsonlabs/ansible-playbook-wordpress-nginx/README.md

 Ansible playbook and roles for installing WordPress + Nginx + PHP + Postfix server

 ### Requirements
-- Ansible 1.9.4 or newer installed on your development machine
+- Ansible 2.0.0 or newer
-- Ubuntu 14.04 installed on your web server or virtual machine
+- Ubuntu 16.04 (installed on your web server or virtual machine)

 ###Instructions: